dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/orchestrators/choosing-an-orchestrator.md

 - Dependent resources pass data to each other via hard disk - so they need to run on the same worker.
 Group them in a task that runs them together.
 - State is per-pipeline.
 The pipeline identifier is the pipeline name.
-A single pipeline state should be accesed serially to avoid losing details on parallel runs.
+A single pipeline state should be accessed serially to avoid losing details on parallel runs.

 Parallel decomposition: